Catalyst Awards for the Development of Diagnostics, Devices, Therapeutics and Digital Health

 The Catalyst Award combines customized expert feedback and advice, with funding to help drive promising early-stage research through the lengthy and complex process of translating ideas into patient benefit.
 Previous awardees include UCSF investigators whose works span a broad range of innovative concepts in therapeutics, diagnostics and devices.
 The expert consultation and funding they received enabled them to advance promising early research findings along the most effective path toward safe and effective medical treatment and health outcomes.

-The Early Translational Research (ETR) Program, which manages the award, is supported by an exclusive panel of over 60 expert advisors from academia, industry and venture capital.
+The Early Translational Research (ETR) Program, which manages the award, is supported by an exclusive panel of over 100 expert advisors from academia, industry and venture capital.
 There are two award cycles a year.
-Applications are submitted through RAP and are initially placed into three categories: therapeutics, diagnostics and devices.
+Applications are submitted through RAP and are initially placed into four categories: therapeutics, diagnostics, devices, and digital health.
 Successful applicants negotiate through three distinct stages to receive critical feedback, expert consulting and funding for their projects:

 |The first stage involves a thorough review of the applications by panel members with specific expertise in each category.
 All applicants receive thoughtful feedback that highlights the promising aspects of their research as well as key gaps that need to be addressed to strengthen their likelihood for progress toward commercial implementation and clinical practice.|